Women Warriors Blazing Race team 2013

-Antoinette Sol (Ph.D., University of California, Los Angeles) is Associate Professor of French and Acting Chair of the Department of Modern Languages.
+Antoinette Sol (Ph.D., University of California, Los Angeles) is an Associate Professor of French and Acting Chair of the Department of Modern Languages.
 Her research interests are 18th century women writers, both English and French, in the long 18th century, translation studies, and intertextuality.
 She is the author of Textual Promiscuities: Critical Rewriting in the Eighteenth Century (Bucknell, 2003) on Marie-Jeanne Riccoboni, Frances Burney and Choderlos de Laclos, as well as editor of Le Mulatre.
 Autrement memes (Harmattan, 2009) and (with Sarah Davies Cordova) Le Negre.
 Autrement mêmes (Harmattan, 2011).
 She has served on the Women’s Studies Advisory Board and teaches graduate and undergraduate classes on French and Caribbean women writers.

 Amy Speier (Ph.D., University of Pittsburgh) is an Assistant Professor of Anthropology.
 Her research focuses on different types of tourism in the Czech Republic.
 Over the last few years, she has been conducting ethnographic research on the cross-border reproductive care sought out by North Americans in the Czech Republic.
 Her attention is focused on the ways in which patient travelers are making decisions to travel abroad for care, the networks that are established between North American patient travelers, and their experiences in Czech clinics.
 Speier teaches Global Cultures and Medical Anthropology, both of which spend a portion of time considering the relationship between culture, gender, and health, as well as the course "Sex, Gender, and Culture."

 Sonja Stephenson Watson (Ph.D., University of Tennessee-Knoxville) is the current Director of Women's & Gender Studies, and is an Assistant Professor of Spanish at the University of Texas at Arlington.
 She received her Ph.D. in Hispanic Literature in 2005 and completed a Postdoctoral fellowship in African and African American Studies at Washington University in Saint Louis.
 Her areas of specialty are contemporary Latin American literature, Hispanic Caribbean literature, and the Afro Hispanic historical novel.
 Dr. Watson has published articles in the Afro-Hispanic Review, Cincinnati Romance Review, the College Language Association Journal and the Latin American and Caribbean Ethnic Studies Journal on Afro Hispanic Identity.

 © 2015 - The University of Texas at Arlington